-5. Safety Signage
+4. Safety Signage

-Safety signage and devices shall be posted in prominent positions at strategic locations in a language understandable to all, and in accordance with the provisions of Republic Act No. 11058 and its Implementing Rules and Regulations.
+Safety signage and devices shall be posted in prominent positions at strategic locations in a language understandable to all, and in accordance with the provisions of RA No. 11058 and its Implementing Rules and Regulations.

-6. Duties and Responsibilities of a Safety Officer
+5. Duties and Responsibilities of a Safety Officer

-a.
-Oversee the overall management of the safety, health and environment program;

-- b.
-Frequently monitor and inspect safety, health and environment aspect of the operation being undertaken with the participation of supervisors and workers: - c.
-Assist government inspectors in the conduct of safety, health and environment inspection and/or during the conduct of an accident investigation; and - d.
+- a.
+Oversee the overall management of the safety, health and environment program; - b.
+Frequently monitor and inspect safety, health and environment aspect of the operation being undertaken with the participation of supervisors and workers; - c.
+Assist government inspectors in the conduct of safety and health inspection or during the conduct of an accident investigation; and - d.
 Issue work stoppage orders when necessary based on the requirements and procedures provided by the OSHS.

-7. Safety Orientation
+6. Safety Orientation